isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Even vendors mess this up: Microsoft had to fix their `shared_ptr` (weak refcount decrement wasn't synchronized-with the destructor, if I recall correctly, although it was only a problem on ARM, not Intel) and everyone (gcc, clang, Microsoft, and Intel) had to fix their `compare_exchange_*` this year, after an implementation bug caused losses to some finance company and they were kind enough to let the community know.

-It’s worth noting that `volatile` in C++ is not related to concurrency or parallelism in any way.
+It's worth noting that `volatile` in C++ is not related to concurrency or parallelism in any way.
 Some languages have chosen to give it threading-related semantics, so programmers familiar with such languages tend to think that the meaning is similar.
 Sadly, these programmers are mistaken.
 The C++ standard